alefcarlos/blazor-server-mud-template/README.md

 # blazor-server-template

-This templates add common features to the Basic Blazor template
+This templates add common features to the Basic Blazor template.
+It ensures a production-ready application

 ## features

-- Auth/Authz
+- Auth using OIDC
 - NotFound capability
 - Localization
 - Sync with browsertime